-HOW TO CHOOSE AND USE A DINGHY OUTBOARD
+HOW TO CHOOSE AND USE

 Nearly all of the outboard motors suited for inflatable boats are four-strokes, a technology renowned for its efficiency, soft voice, smokeless exhaust and fuel sipping manners.
 Evinrude, Honda, Mercury, Nissan, Suzuki, Tohatsu and Yamaha all offer a wide array of small outboards.